What I Buy Instead of Chanel Beauty: Non-toxic Alternatives You’ll Love

 Phlur Missing Person Eau de Parfum offers a similarly airy, feminine feel with soft florals and a clean, skin-like finish.

-Pinrose Wild Child Eau de Parfum gives a softer, modern take on that classic floral-amber profile.
+Discontinued, but you can still find it on resale sites like eBay: Pinrose Wild Child Eau de Parfum gives a softer, modern take on that classic floral-amber profile.

 Frequently Asked Questions

-Why don’t you use Chanel beauty anymore?
+Why don’t you use Chanel Beauty anymore?

 What if I’m unsure which fragrance I’ll actually wear?

+If you only buy one thing from this list, start with the Kosas concealer.
+It’s the closest thing to Chanel polish without the Chanel price!
 If this helped you rethink what’s actually worth buying, this is the short list I keep updated with the products I genuinely use and recommend: Non-Toxic Beauty Favorites List